CaglarGuher/IDRiD-Eye-Fundus-Dataset-Lesion-Segmentation/README.md

 ### Step 6: Additional Notes
 - If you've run the code once with the same image type and cropping size, you can set `prepare_data_step` to `False` to save time.
 - The loss function for the project is Binary Cross Entropy (BCE) loss, and the optimizer is Adam with weight decay.
+## Modeling With Pbda Method
+will be added soon